ncloudioj/cyheap/README.md

     Note that peek or pop from a empty heap will raise an IndexError.

 3. To run the test.
-    * Test the C library.
+    * Test the C library

       `>>make test_array`